alexfernandez/alexfernandez.github.io/2017/origins-language.md

 ### Earlier Monosyllabic Explosion

-Our estimation for the monosyllabic explosion is from 50 to 15 kya, due to the divergence of schemes to extend monosyllables across the world.
+Our estimation for the monosyllabic explosion is from 50 to 15 kya, due to the divergence of schemes to augment monosyllables found across the world.
 There is a small problem with this argument.
 When _Homo Sapiens_ left Africa,
-there was already a large population of Neanderthals occupying Europe and Asia.
+there was already a sizeable population of Neanderthals occupying Europe and Asia.
-So it is reasonable to think that these same Neanderthals might have their own languages, which influenced the newcomers.
+So it is reasonable to think that these same Neanderthals might have their own languages, which influenced any newcomers.
+In this case the monosyllabic explosion might have happened much earlier.

+It may be an interesting avenue of enquiry.
+Its first obstacle is to reconcile the earlier monosyllabic explosion with the late appearance of polysyllables that we have seen in many language families.
+What happened in between?
+Unless a satisfactory answer for the extended era is found, this point of view should be put on hold.

 ### Earlier Introduction Of Vowels